Skip to content

 Microsoft Edge efficiency mode settings screen

-Look for the section labeled Optimize Performance.
-Find the setting that says Improve your PC gaming experience with efficiency mode.
-Toggle the switch to On to enable it, or Off to disable it.
+Look for Optimize Performance.
+Toggle the switch for Improve your PC gaming experience with efficiency mode to On.

 PC gaming experience with Microsoft Edge efficiency mode enabled